Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Georgia Tech and its opponents have combined to score more than 55.5 points in five of seven games this season.
+- Georgia Tech has combined with its opponents to put up more than 55.5 points in five of seven games this season.

-- The two teams combine to average 53.8 points per game, 1.7 less than the over/under in this contest.
+- The combined points per game average of the two teams, 53.8, is 1.7 points fewer than Saturday's over/under.

-- These two squads combine to allow 52 points per game, 3.5 fewer than this contest's over/under.
+- This contest's total is 3.5 points greater than the 52 these two squads combine to allow per game this season.

 - The average total in Yellow Jackets games this season is 58.7, 3.2 points above Saturday's total of 55.5.